AAFC-BICoE/dina-planning/docs/UserManual.md

 ## Permissions

-* Admin can do everything
+* Admins can do everything
 * Read permission to all authenticated user
 * For most of the objects, Write permission to all members of a group for objects within that same group
 * For some objects, Write permission to Collection Manager only